kubevirt/kubevirt-tutorial/labs/lab7/lab7.md

 oc create -f vm_pvc.yml
 ```

 This will create and start a Virtual Machine named vm2.
 We can use the following command to check our Virtual Machine is running and to gather its IP.
-You are looking for the IP address beside the `virt-launcher` pod.

 ```
-oc get pod -o wide
+oc get vmi
 ```

 Since we are running an all in one setup, the corresponding Virtual Machine is actually running on the same node, we can check its qemu process.